suxoza/for-help/python-tasks/findReplace/READMI.md

 find / replace string / binnary via python

-for help try with --help
+for help try with --help \n
 for example please download images from testFolder